Reference-Free Image Quality Assessment for Virtual Try-On via Human Feedback: Related Work

 \textbf{Quality Assessment for Virtual Try-On.} Recent works have explored evaluation frameworks for virtual try-on that do not require ground-truth images.
 VTON-VLLM~\cite{vtonvllm} trains a multimodal large language model using human annotations on LLM-generated critiques of synthesized try-on images, enabling preference-aware evaluation and feedback.
 However, its focus is on validating and generating textual critiques rather than learning a direct quantitative image-level quality predictor.
-VTBench~\cite{vtbench} introduces a hierarchical benchmark with multi-dimensional evaluation criteria, providing a comprehensive diagnostic framework.
-While it incorporates human-aligned signals through LLM-based judgment and aesthetic models, it does not explicitly learn a unified quality assessment model from large-scale human perceptual annotations.
+VTBench~\cite{vtbench} introduces a hierarchical benchmark that evaluates virtual try-on results across multiple quality dimensions.
+Although it incorporates human-aligned signals through LLM-based general aesthetic predictor, it does not use a quality assessment model specifically tailored to virtual try-on.
 VTONQA~\cite{vtonqa} is most closely related to our work, as it constructs a human-annotated dataset to train a virtual try-on quality evaluator.
-However, the relatively limited dataset scale may restrict the robustness of the learned model.
-In contrast, we construct a large-scale human-annotated benchmark and learn a reference-free, image-level quality assessment model aligned with human perceptual judgment.
+However, its relatively limited dataset scale may restrict the robustness of the learned model.
+In contrast, we construct a large-scale human-annotated benchmark and learn a reference-free, image quality assessment model aligned with human perceptual judgments.